Aliases for IGF2BP3 Gene

 GeneCards Summary for IGF2BP3 Gene

-IGF2BP3 (Insulin-Like Growth Factor 2 MRNA Binding Protein 3) is a Protein Coding gene.
-Diseases associated with IGF2BP3 include pilomyxoid astrocytoma.
+IGF2BP3 (Insulin Like Growth Factor 2 MRNA Binding Protein 3) is a Protein Coding gene.
+Diseases associated with IGF2BP3 include pilomyxoid astrocytoma and bile duct carcinoma.
 Among its related pathways are Gene Expression and Ribosome biogenesis in eukaryotes.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is IGF2BP1.

 UniProtKB/Swiss-Prot for IGF2BP3 Gene